wasp-os/wasp-os/README.rst

 Introduction
 ------------

-Currently in its infancy wasp-os provides only a little more than a simple digital clock application for `PineTime <https://www.pine64.org/pinetime/>`_ together with access to the MicroPython REPL for interactive testing and tweaking.
-However it keeps time well and has enough power saving functions implemented that it can survive for well over 72 hours between charges so even at this early stage it is functional as a wearable timepiece.
+Although still in its infancy wasp-os provides many example applications including a simple digital clock, a stopwatch, a step counter and a heart rate monitor.
+All of these, together with access to the MicroPython REPL for interactive tweaking and testing, are running on `PineTime
+<https://www.pine64.org/pinetime/>`_.
+It keeps time well and has enough power
+saving functions implemented that it can survive for well over 72 hours between charges so even at this early stage it is functional as a wearable timepiece.

 Wasp-os includes a robust bootloader based on the Adafruit NRF52 Bootloader.
 It has been extended to make it robust for development on